 More Cucumber Recipes

+For another healthy sandwich recipe, check out the Veggie and Boursin Cheese Sandwich.
 If you enjoy these mini cucumber sandwiches, you may also like:

 If you make this recipe, I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or comments section, and sign up for the weekly newsletter while you’re here.